Neonnaut/vocabug-ts/ROADMAP.md

 - Invisible set is good

 - segments have a... bug? where if I say `$S = cas an` it resolves as two wordshapes instead of abbreviation of a single wordshape ... ugh

-- there is a bug with escaping spaces because I use trim on the input in resolver

-- I have yet to properly escape `;`

 TRANSFORMS